 To achieve the best results:

-- Before you start sprinkling DE around, steam cleans your home if you can.
+- Before you start sprinkling food-grade DE around, steam cleans your home if you can.
 If you use a steam cleaner on your linens and furniture first, you’ll speed up the process.

 - Wash all of your fabrics.
 It’s best to use either very cold or very hot water.
 Use high heat to dry all the fabrics and store them in sealed bags or containers.